 Artificial Neural Networks and its Applications

 Artificial Neural Networks contain artificial neurons which are called units.
-These units are arranged in a series of layers that together constitute the whole Artificial Neural Networks in a system.
-A layer can have only a dozen units or millions of units as this depends on the complexity of the system.
-Commonly, Artificial Neural Network has an input layer, output layer as well as hidden layers.
+These units are arranged in a series of layers that together constitute the whole Artificial Neural Network in a system.
+A layer can have only a dozen units or millions of units as this depends on how the complex neural networks will be required to learn the hidden patterns in the dataset.
+Commonly, Artificial Neural Network has an input layer, an output layer as well as hidden layers.
 The input layer receives data from the outside world which the neural network needs to analyze or learn about.
 Then this data passes through one or multiple hidden layers that transform the input into data that is valuable for the output layer.
 Finally, the output layer provides an output in the form of a response of the Artificial Neural Networks to input data provided.

 In the majority of neural networks, units are interconnected from one layer to another.
 Each of these connections has weights that determine the influence of one unit on another unit.
 As the data transfers from one unit to another, the neural network learns more and more about the data which eventually results in an output from the output layer.